bd-R/bddevops/README.md

 ## Installation

-bdtests is an in-house packge; thus, no CRAN release is expected.
+bdtests is an in-house package; thus, no CRAN release is expected.
 You can install bdtests from this repository with:

 ``` r